amoe/figshare-uploader/doc/BUILD.md

     CMAKE="/c/Program Files/CMake/bin/cmake.exe"

-You do this something like so:
+You do this something like this, note that this assumes the use of Git Bash:

-    cd ext/xlnt-1.3.0
+    cd xlnt
-    md build
+    mkdir build
     cd build
-    cmake -G "Visual Studio 15 2017 Win64" ..
+    "$CMAKE" -G ..
-    cmake --build . --config Release
+    "$CMAKE" --build . --config Release

 Now you will find the files you are looking for under `source/Release` directory.